ARMmbed/mbed-os-example-mesh-minimal/README.md

 On some limited platforms, for example NCS36510 or KW24D, building this application might run out of RAM or ROM.
 In those cases, you might try following these instructions to optimize the memory usage.

-### mbed TLS configuration
+### Mbed TLS configuration

-The custom mbed TLS configuration can be set by adding `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` to the `.json` file.
-The [example mbed TLS config](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/mbedtls_config.h) minimizes the RAM and ROM usage of the application.
-The configuration works on K64F, but it is not guaranteed to work on every mbed enabled hardware.
+The custom Mbed TLS configuration can be set by adding `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` to the `.json` file.
+The [example Mbed TLS config](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/mbedtls_config.h) minimizes the RAM and ROM usage of the application.
+The configuration works on K64F, but it is not guaranteed to work on every Mbed Enabled platform.

 This configuration file saves you 8.7 kB of RAM but uses 6.8 kB of more flash.